ExpertIce Badges

 Probate: From Beginning to End

 Probate is a court process in which an individual’s assets are passed to their beneficiaries upon that individual’s passing.
-Probate can take anywhere from six months to two years in Oregon.
-If the decedent died with a will or without any estate planning, then probate will be necessary.
-This article will explain, in depth, probate and working with a Portland probate attorney.
+Probate can take anywhere from six months to two years in California.
+If the decedent died with a will or without any estate planning, then probate will likely be necessary.
+This article will explain, in depth, probate and working with a Folsom probate attorney.

 Step 1: Selecting and Meeting with a Probate Attorney